joeleeofficial/joeleeofficial/README.md

 I am "In" The Earth.

-- 🌱 I’m currently learning How To Code
+- 🌱 I’m currently learning How To Become A "Real" Programmer
 - 🤔 I’m looking for help with Free Domains
 - 📫 How to reach me: [By Email](mailto:tojoeleeofficial@gmail.com)
 - 😄 Pronouns: J - O - E Joe